 Bodies are smart and the vaccine trains your immune systems to focus their attack on the coronavirus, without attacking your internal organs.
 COVID-19 vaccines don’t give you COVID-19, make you sick, or change your genetic material or DNA.

 Is it safe to get the COVID-19 vaccine if I’m pregnant or breastfeeding?

 People who are pregnant or have been pregnant recently are more likely to die or get very sick from COVID-19 than people who aren’t pregnant.
 And pregnant people who have COVID-19 may have a higher risk of pregnancy complications, like early birth.
-So if you’re pregnant, it’s important to do what you can to avoid getting COVID-19 — like wearing a mask and social distancing — whether or not you get the COVID-19 vaccine.
+So if you’re pregnant, it’s important to do what you can to avoid getting COVID-19 — including getting the COVID-19 vaccine.

 Can the COVID-19 vaccine affect mammograms?